pal03377/master-thesis/thesis.typ

 If the Assessment Module Manager or a module is not running, the logs of the respective Docker container can be checked to see if there are any errors.
 A failure of one of the modules does not affect the other modules or the Assessment Module Manager.

 = Object Design
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: Answer the questions "How did you design the system?", "How do the algorithms work?", "How to extend your system?" and more.
+// Note: Answer the questions "How did you design the system?", "How do the algorithms work?", "How to extend your system?" and more.

-]
-// Maybe also include screenshots
+// -> Maybe also include screenshots

+== ThemisML Module
+// How does it work?

+== Athena Repository Export Service in Artemis
-Why does Artemis not directly send programming submissions to Athena and Athena has to download them?
+// Why does Artemis not directly send programming submissions to Athena and Athena has to download them?
-- Too large payload with lots of ZIP files of repositories
+// - Too large payload with lots of ZIP files of repositories
-- Transmission format would be a bit unclear: ZIP content does not fit into JSON; providing files directly inline in JSON does not feel right either (too much and too coupled)
+// - Transmission format would be a bit unclear: ZIP content does not fit into JSON; providing files directly inline in JSON does not feel right either (too much and too coupled)
-- Athena can access the repositories as needed and cache them easily
+// - Athena can access the repositories as needed and cache them easily
-- More general: Other LMSses probably already have a way to access a repository as well and can provide the URL instead of having to encode it in some way in the request
+// - More general: Other LMSses probably already have a way to access a repository as well and can provide the URL instead of having to encode it in some way in the request

-// Playground
+// Why not use an existing endpoint in Artemis?
+// - Authentication needs to be separate because it has to work with the Athena secret (We don't want a separate admin user or something like that)
+// - It should be turned off if Athena is not used, i.e., the `athena` Spring profile is not active

-== Feature 1
+== Playground
+// Structure
+// Example data

+== Adding a New Assessment Module
+// How to add one? -> NFR Extensibility

+== API Interface of Athena
+// Why did we choose to have it like that?
+// -> Obsidian page "New Athena API"

+== The Athena Framework
+// Why do we have an `athena` Python package?
+Why is the Assessment Module Manager designed as it is?
+Why do we use Decorators in assessment modules?
+// -> Obsidian page "Athena Framework and AMM Design"

-== Feature 2
+== CoFee Adapter
+// How does it work?
+What does it do exactly?
+// Maybe the Obsidian page "How Submission Selection by Information Gain worked (also now works) in Athena" is helpful
+// Explain check for English language: Also see Obsidian page "Text Submission Language Detection"

+== Local Docker-Compose Setup
+// How to start it locally using Docker?

+== Local Development Setup
+// How to start it locally using poetry?
+Why this way and not always Docker?
+// We do not recommend to use the CoFee module on Mac with M1, see Obsidian page "Why is CoFee so slow on my Mac with an M1 processor?"

+== Additional Performance Considerations
+// - Improvement: for submission selection, we only send the submission IDs because Athena already has the submissions and less data has to be transferred that way
+// - In Artemis, we split the submission sending into batches of 100 submissions each to avoid too large payloads and timeouts
+// - The highest number of simultaneous `SEMI_AUTOMATIC` text exercises at once with `release_date < current_date < due_date` was in May of 2020: 4 exercises.
+I don't think we need paging for the running exercises in Artemis.
+For reference, I used this script to find out: [https://gist.github.com/pal03377/7f5eafa6c4e2900955e61713abf038fa](https://gist.github.com/pal03377/7f5eafa6c4e2900955e61713abf038fa)

+== TextBlock Conflict Resolution Algorithm
+// Because TextBlocks cannot overlap in Artemis, we need to resolve conflicts when merging TextBlocks from different submissions. => Look up algorithm and describe it here

+== JSON Schema for Data Transmission
+// Why did we use JSON and not Protobuf like Athena-CoFee before? -> Obsidian page "Why use a JSON interface for Athena (not ProtoBuf)?"

 = Case Study / Evaluation
 #rect(